godotengine/godot-docs/classes/class_string.rst

 - :ref:`int<class_int>`  **casecmp_to**  **(** :ref:`String<class_string>` to  **)**

-Perform a case-sensitive comparison to antoher string, return -1 if less, 0 if equal and +1 if greater.
+Perform a case-sensitive comparison to another string, return -1 if less, 0 if equal and +1 if greater.

 .. _class_String_empty: